Once upon a time, a Man walking in the desert finds Something flaming in a desert bush.

 I WILL BE WHAT I WILL BE, says the Something.

-The Man is still confused, but he walks back to Egypt soon thereafter.
+The Man is confused, but he walks back to Egypt soon thereafter.
 Blood sludges through the rivers.
 A mother, wailing, drags the empty corpse-shell of her son to the bone cart.
 A weeping king lifts his hand in surrender.